kurtosis-tech/kurtosis/docs/docs/quickstart.md

 So how did the services get connected?

-Answer: Execution-time values are represented at Interpretation time as [future references][future-references-reference] - special Starlark strings like `{{kurtosis:6670e781977d41409f9eb2833977e9df:ip_address.runtime_value}}` that Kurtosis will replace at Execution time with the actual value.
+Answer: Execution-time values are represented at Interpretation time as [future references][future-references-reference] that Kurtosis will replace at Execution time with the actual value.
 In this case, the `postgres_url` variable here...

 ```python
 postgres_url = "postgresql://{}:{}@{}:{}/{}".format(